d-grund/esp8266_p1meter/README.md

 # Getting started
 This setup requires:
-- An esp8266 (nodeMcu and Wemos d1 mini have been tested)
+- An esp8266 (nodeMcu, Wemos d1 mini and AZDelivery D1 Mini NodeMcu met ESP8266-12F have been tested)
 - A 10k ohm resistor
 - A 4 pin RJ11 or 6 pin RJ12 cable